nspektor/Environmental-Consciousness-in-the-Restaurant-Business/paper/updates & overview.md

 __Yelp data:__

-# of Businesses in NY / Total # of businesses:
+number of Businesses in NY / Total # of businesses:
 __ /192609

 Restaurants in NY / Total Restaurants (USA):